manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 when they are used through an interface.

 **A word about identity:**<br>
-Unlike a superclass or a trait, a part is an independent object with its own identity. `this` as `Object` therefore refers directly to the part, scoped as `Object`.
-But a part also has *dispatch* identity: `this` as an interface refers to the composite that claims the interface, or the part itself if the interface is unclaimed in the composition graph.
+Unlike a superclass or a trait, a part is an independent object with *runtime identity*: within a composite each part is a separate runtime object with its own state, allowing a composite to freely define its structure at runtime.
+At the same time a part's runtime identity is contextual: a part's `this` in the context of an interface type refers to the composite that claims the interface, or the part itself if the interface is unclaimed in the composition graph.
+This contextual identity is what enables internal polymorphism.

 ---